 - Share guidance with patients on enjoying safer sex during the outbreak.

 - People should avoid close contact – including sex – with anyone outside their household or anyone who feels unwell.

-We know sometimes it's hard to ask questions about HIV / AIDS, often the search for answers is very long and the answer found is something complicated, but we here to help so you have the information you need.
+We know sometimes it’s hard to ask questions about HIV / AIDS and often the search for answers is very long and the answers are complicated, but we here to help so you have the information you need.

-The human immunodeficiency virus (HIV) infects cells of the immune system and destroys or disrupts their functioning, which leads to progressive deterioration of the system and ends up producing an immune deficiency.
+The human immunodeficiency virus (HIV) infects cells of the immune system and destroys or disrupts their function.
+This leads to progressive deterioration of the system and ends up producing an immune deficiency.
 There is talk of immunodeficiency when the immune system can no longer fulfill its role of fighting off infections and other diseases.
-Infections that accompany severe immunodeficiency are called "opportunistic" because the pathogens causing exploit the weakness of the immune system.
+Infections that accompany severe immunodeficiency are called “opportunistic” because the pathogens causing it exploit the weakness of the immune system.

-AIDS (acquired immunodeficiency syndrome) is the most advanced stages of HIV infection.
+AIDS (acquired immunodeficiency syndrome) defines the most advanced stages of HIV infection.
 It is defined by the appearance of one of more than twenty opportunistic infections or HIV-associated cancers.

-It can be transmitted by sexual intercourse (vaginal, anal or oral) without protection with an infected person; by transfusion of contaminated blood; and by sharing needles, syringes or other sharp objects.
-The mother can transmit the infection to her child during pregnancy, childbirth or breastfeeding.
+HIV can be transmitted through sexual intercourse (vaginal, anal or oral) without protection with an infected person; by transfusion of contaminated blood; and by sharing needles, syringes or other sharp objects.
+A person giving birth can transmit the infection to their child during pregnancy, childbirth or breastfeeding.

 How many people are infected with HIV?

 According to UNAIDS In 2018, there were 37.9 million [32.7 million–44.0 million] people living with HIV.
 36.2 million [31.3 million–42.0 million] adults.
 1.7 million [1.3 million–2.2 million] children (<15 years).
 79% [67–92%] of all people living with HIV knew their HIV status.
 About 8.1 million people did not know that they were living with HIV.